senzhaocode/ScaR/README.md

   1.2 HISAT2 version 2.1.0 (ftp://ftp.ccb.jhu.edu/pub/infphilo/hisat2/downloads/hisat2-2.1.0-Linux_x86_64.zip)

-      The binary files have been integrated in ~/bin/hisat2-2.1.0/, please add the path to linux environment variables before running:
+      The binary files have been integrated in ~/bin/hisat2-2.1.0/, and please add the path to linux environment variables before running:
         PATH=$PATH:/where_is_path/ScaR/bin/hisat2-2.1.0/
         export PATH